lhao03/lhao03.github.io/content/experience/best.md

 img = "ubcbest.png"
 +++

-Co-leading a team of 5-10 students to development an app gamifies the rehabilitation process for multiple sclerosis patients.
+Co-lead a team of 5-10 students to development an app gamifies the rehabilitation process for multiple sclerosis patients.
 The app is being built in Kotlin Multiplatform and the backend is developed with a Express and Flask server.